SM25

 followed by SM25-002 (Fablok

-5427/1962), accepted by PKP in December 1962, and SM25-003 (Fablok 5428/1963) in July 1963.
-All
+5427/1962), accepted by PKP in December 1962, and SM25-003 (Fablok

-three examples were based in Kraków and used mainly for switching.
-Their fate
+and used mainly for switching.
+Their fate was, however, doomed by the fact

-was, however, doomed by the fact that no Polish manufacturer was then able to
+that no Polish manufacturer was then able to produce hydraulic torque

-produce hydraulic torque converters, which were very demanding from the
+converters, which were very demanding from the technological point of view,

-technological point of view, and import for series production was out of
+and import for series production was out of question.
+Three SM25s spent most

-which were always in short supply; no wonder, thus, that they were withdrawn
+of their service lives awaiting spares, which were always in short supply; no

-a few months later; it ended up in a gravel mine and was finally scrapped in
+in late 1970 and SM25-003 followed only a few months later; it ended up in a

-over to the SFA bus factory in Sanok, but it is not clear if it was
+service in late 1973 and handed over to the SFA bus factory in Sanok, but it is not clear if it was ever brought there.

-ever brought there.
 In September 1980 it was finally transferred to the Next – and final – attempt to introduce hydraulic transmission in Polish diesel locomotives came in 1963, when two 750 hp Soviet TGM3s were purchased and their license production (55 examples) began at Fablok.
 These machines, designated SM15, were fitted with imported engines and transmission gears.
 They soon proved extremely unreliable and last of them survived in service only until 1978.
 Electric transmission thus remained the sole alternative and in 1966 prototype 401D light switcher appeared, with axle arrangement similar to that of SM25, but fitted with electric transmission (first and third driven axles with side rods).
 It finally entered production as 401Da (with more modern license-built Henschel engine), supplanting the obsolete SM30, but has never been ordered by PKP.
-Main technical data
+Main

 1)

 Master / articulated connecting rods.
-References and acknowledgments
+List of